How to Reduce Heat Loss in Your Home

-All of the above points focus broadly on stopping heat escaping your home after it has warmed up.
+All of the above points focus broadly on stopping heat from escaping your home after it has warmed up.
 But what about the heating itself?
-Radiators and fires have certain design downfalls which can stop them heating your home properly.
+Radiators and fires have certain design downfalls that can stop them from heating your home properly.

 Fireplaces need a chimney to remove waste gases.
 However, this also means a lot of heat is lost through the chimney.
 Stove fans and blowers can prevent this.
 They are specially designed to push hot air out from the fire, with some also drawing in cold air from the room.

 Radiators also lose heat but in a much different way.
 Because they are attached to the wall, some of their heat goes straight into the wall.
 This might not be a problem if you have cavity or solid wall insulation, as it will still be kept in the home.
 But for uninsulated walls, the heat will be lost.
 Specialist radiator foil – or even just tin foil – can be purchased to fit behind your radiators, which will keep the heat in.